Published on October 30, 2023

 As a Motion Production Manager (my current show is Rebel Moon) I manage a team of Animators, Facial Motion Animators, Crowds and Motion Edit and Motion Production crew.

 My days are never the same.
 Working alongside our Motion Supervisor and Motion Production team I oversee all the resourcing, bidding, casting and scheduling of motion shots on the shows I work on.

 My last Motion shows were the Umbrella Academy 3 which in which Pogo won a VES for Outstanding Animated Character in an Episode, Commercial or Real-Time project and Black Panther which was nominated for an Oscar for best Visual FX!

 What would you say is your biggest career achievement to date?

-I was lucky enough to work in some very diverse roles - it was hard work and long hours but such a lot of fun.
+I worked in some very diverse roles - it was hard work and long hours but such a lot of fun.
 I made lifelong friends and have been mentored by some of the world's top filmmakers.

 What was your favourite show to work on?